AI, Digital, and Emerging Technologies in Companion Diagnostics

 One Submission, Many States: Lessons from the EU COMBINE Pilot

-Photo of Lauren Tobe, Director, Regulatory Policy and Strategy, Eli Lilly , Director , Regulatory Policy and Strategy , Eli Lilly
+Photo of Lauren Tobe, Director, Regulatory Policy and Strategy, Eli Lilly and Company , Director , Regulatory Policy and Strategy , Eli Lilly

-Lauren Tobe, Director, Regulatory Policy and Strategy, Eli Lilly , Director , Regulatory Policy and Strategy , Eli Lilly
+Lauren Tobe, Director, Regulatory Policy and Strategy, Eli Lilly and Company , Director , Regulatory Policy and Strategy , Eli Lilly

 This session explores the EU COMBINE pilot’s innovative approach to coordinated regulatory review for combined clinical trials and diagnostic studies, using real-world case studies.
 Learn how industry sponsors streamlined submissions, engaged with regulators, and achieved faster, harmonized approvals across member states.